ahmadalli/public-notes/docs/index.md

 ### Consistency

 One of the challenges of writing is that the content often does not fully capture my evolving thoughts.
 As thoughts and beliefs are constantly changing, some of these changes are reflected here while others are not.
 It's not a problem to solve, but it's something to keep in mind.

-### Technical Challenges

-- Keeping people updated on changes and new entries is not as easy as when there's a timeline.
-- It's not possible to have comments and discussions here.
-- Documents don't have unique IDs.
-If they did, moving them would be much easier and the links to them would be more robust.
-- Relocating documents breaks their links.
-- Markdown links can derive their titles from the linked document, similar to the functionality provided by Confluence.
-- If we can track a document, then we can create an update history for it.